 Lightweight aggregate is a widely used construction material owing to its versatile properties.
 In this blog, I will walk you through what is a lightweight aggregate, its properties, applications and manufacturing process.

-What is a lightweight aggregate?
+What is a lightweight aggregate concrete ?

 Lightweight aggregate is a coarse aggregate used to make lightweight concrete for structural as well as non-structural applications.